elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

 ---

-### What are some of the State pattern's drawbacks?
+### What are some drawbacks of using the State Design Pattern?

 <details>
   <summary>